 Our superheroes with Angelman syndrome are super-strong and fearless!
 Research suggests that fear memories are reduced in children with Angelman syndrome.
-We use special handling and experienced techniques to challenge our children’s balance, saving reactions and help them to reach their full physical potential, enabling FUN with friends!
+We use special handling and experienced techniques to challenge our children’s balance and saving reactions to help them to reach their full physical potential, enabling FUN with friends!

-Angelman superheroes usually have delayed gross motor skills, and sometimes use a wheelchair to access their environment.
-Physiotherapy helps to develop gross motor skills and encourage normal development.
+Angelman superheroes usually have delayed gross motor skills, which sometimes means they have to use a wheelchair to access their environment.
+Physiotherapy helps to develop gross motor skills to encourage normal development.
 Tailored and creative physiotherapy techniques help to strengthen specific and isolated muscles required for functional tasks.
-Compound movements, involving lots of different muscles and joints, enable more complex gross motor tasks to develop such as independent standing and stepping.
+Encouraging compound movements, involving lots of different muscles and joints, enables more complex gross motor tasks to develop, such as independent standing and stepping.
 Frequently our Angelman superheroes have normal, or better than normal, strength.
-In Angelman syndrome, it was recently discovered that memories of fear are reduced or diminished.
 A huge part of gross motor skill learning is protecting yourself from falling, or saving reactions.
-Therefore our Angelman superheroes practice their gross motor skills with a ‘mind learning’ approach, focussing on the cognitive aspect of learning a physical skill.
+Because in Angelman syndrome, memories of fear may be reduced or diminished, we get our Angelman superheroes to practise their gross motor skills with a ‘mind-learning’ approach, focusing on the cognitive aspect of learning a physical skill.

 Children with Angelman syndrome can have altered muscle tone and movements, called ataxia and/or dystonia.
-Sometimes children with Angelman syndrome have hypertonia or high muscle tone (muscle tone), and this can occur later on in life.
+Sometimes children with Angelman syndrome have hypertonia or high muscle tone (muscle tone), which may occur later on in life.
 These alterations in tone and movement can lead to permanent muscle shortening, or contractures, as children grow.
 Physiotherapy helps to reduce the chances of this occurring through active stretching, postural management and strengthening.
-Sometimes but rarely in Angelman syndrome, a lateral, or sideways curve can develop in the spine called scoliosis.
+Occasionally, a lateral, or sideways, curve can develop in the spine called scoliosis.
 Physiotherapy helps to reduce the curve or prevent it from deteriorating, through positioning and strengthening.
 Our team will also advise on referrals to more invasive management of tone, for example Botox, Baclofen or serial casting.

-The hip joint is shallow as a baby, and develops into a ball and socket through weight bearing activities such as crawling, standing and walking.
+In babies, the hip joint is shallow.
+It develops into a ball and socket through weight bearing activities such as crawling, standing and walking.
 If children with Angelman syndrome miss out on these milestones, their hips are at risk of remaining shallow, and therefore can become ‘subluxed’ or come out of the socket.
-Specialist exercises, equipment and standing programmes help promote normal hip development, preventing or delaying the chances of hip subluxation which can require orthopaedic surgery.
+Specialist exercises, equipment and standing programmes help promote normal hip development, preventing or delaying the chances of hip subluxation, which can require orthopaedic surgery.
 Postural management advice and programmes help increase muscle length, bone density and muscle strength.

 All of our physiotherapy goals lead to increased function in play, socialising and learning.
 We like to test out these skills in our Angelman superheroes by going on adventures to climbing walls and soft play centres!